microsoft/azurelinux/toolkit/docs/building/building.md

 Package building requires the toolchain to be available.
 The tools will automatically build or download the toolchain if needed.

 The CBL-Mariner ecosystem provides a significant number of packages, but most of those packages are not used in an image.
-When rebuilding packages, you can choose to build everything, or you can choose to build just what you need for a specific image.
-This can save significant time because only the subset of the CBL-Mariner packages needed for an image are built.
+When rebuilding packages, you can choose to build everything, or you to save time, you can choose to build packages for your specific image.

-The CONFIG_FILE argument provides a quick way to declare what image you want to build.
-To manually build **all** packages you can clear the configuration with `CONFIG_FILE=` and invoke the package build target.
-To build packages needed for a specific image, you must set the CONFIG_FILE= parameter to an image configuration file of your choice.
-The standard image configuration files are in the toolkit/imageconfigs folder.
+The `CONFIG_FILE` argument provides a quick way to declare what image you want to build.
+To manually build **all** packages, you can clear the configuration with `CONFIG_FILE=` and invoke the package build target `make build-packages ...`.
+To build packages needed for a specific image, you must set the `CONFIG_FILE=` parameter to an image configuration file of your choice.
+The standard image configuration files are in the [./toolkit/imageconfigs](../../imageconfigs/) folder.

 Large parts of the package build stage are parallelized.
-Enable this by setting the `-j` flag for `make` to the number of parallel jobs to allow.
-(Recommend setting this value to the number of logical cores available on your system, or less)
+The `Makefile` components may be parallelized by setting the `-j` flag (`-j$(nproc)` works well).
+The package build scheduler will automatically schedule one build per core, but this can be overwritten using the `CONCURRENT_PACKAGE_BUILDS=` flag.

 There are several more package build options.
-For example it's possible to build a single package with all of its prerequisites.
-For more details on package building options see [Packages](#packages).
+For example, it's possible to build a single package with all of its prerequisites.
+For more details on package building options, see [Packages](#packages).

 #### Rebuild All Packages